Global Self-Attention as a Replacement for Graph Convolution: Introduction

-Additionally, we introduce a new generalized positional encoding for our architecture.
-Since structural information is fed through the edge channels, the inclusion of positional encodings is optional for some tasks.
-However, positional encodings can potentially improve the performance of the network by including denoised global positional information within the nodes.
-Also, these encodings can assign specific roles to each node and break the symmetry in predicting edge targets (e.g., link prediction and edge classification).
-The proposed encoding can be thought of as a generalization of the Laplacian eigenvectors proposed by Dwivedi et al. \cite{dwivediBenchmarkingGraphNeural2020} for adjacency matrix and can be applied to directed and weighted graphs alongside undirected ones.

-Our experimental results indicate that given enough data and with the proposed edge channels, the model can utilize global-self attention to learn the best aggregation pattern for the task at hand.
-Thus, following a fixed convolutional aggregation pattern whereby each node is limited to aggregating its closest neighbors (based on adjacency, distance, intimacy, etc.) is not an essential inductive bias.
-Similar findings have been reported for unstructured data such as images \cite{cordonnierRelationshipSelfattentionConvolutional2019,ramachandranStandaloneSelfattentionVision2019}.
-Some recent works have reported global self-attention as a means for better generalization or performance by improving expressivity of graph convolution \cite{punyGlobalAttentionImproves2020, wangGlobalSelfattentionMechanism2021}.
-But to our knowledge, we are the first to propose global self-attention as a direct replacement for graph convolution.
+Our experimental results indicate that given enough data and with the proposed edge channels, the model can utilize global self-attention to learn the best aggregation pattern for the task at hand.
+Thus, our results indicate that following a fixed convolutional aggregation pattern whereby each node is limited to aggregating its closest neighbors (based on adjacency, distance, intimacy, etc.) is not an essential inductive bias.
+With the flexibility of global self-attention, the network can learn to aggregate distant parts of the input graph in just one step as illustrated in Fig.~\ref{fig:conv_v_sa}.
+Since this pattern is learned rather than being imposed by design, it increases the expressivity of the model.
+Also, this aggregation pattern is dynamic and can adapt to each specific input graph.
+Similar findings have been reported for unstructured data such as images \citep{dosovitskiy2020image, cordonnier2019relationship, ramachandran2019stand}.
+Some recent works have reported global self-attention as a means for better generalization or performance by improving the expressivity of graph convolutions \citep{puny2020global,wang2021global}.
+Very recently, Graphormer \citep{ying2021transformers} performed well on graph level prediction tasks on molecular graphs by incorporating edges with specialized encodings.
+However, it does not directly process the edge information and therefore does not generalize well to edge-related prediction tasks.
+By incorporating the edge-channels, we are the first to propose global self-attention as a direct and general replacement for graph convolution for node-level, link(edge)-level and graph-level prediction, on all types of graphs.

-\subsection{Related Work}
+\section{Related Work}